sebsto/mcp_music_tools/README.md

-# AppleMusicKit & SonosKit

-This project contains two Swift 6 libraries:
+# Music Agent

+A Swift 6 project containing three libraries for controlling your music ecosystem:

-1. **AppleMusicKit**: A library for interacting with the Apple Music API, with a focus on search functionality.
+1. **AppleMusicKit**: A library for interacting with the Apple Music API
-2. **SonosKit**: A library for controlling Sonos speakers through the node-sonos-http-api.
+2. **SonosKit**: A library for controlling Sonos speakers through the node-sonos-http-api
+3. **AmplifierKit**: A library for controlling Denon/Marantz amplifiers

 ## Features

 ### AppleMusicKit
-- Search the Apple Music catalog by artist name
-- Search the Apple Music catalog by song title
+- Search the Apple Music catalog by artist name, song title, or both
-- Search by both artist and title
 - Get detailed information about specific songs
 - Generate Apple Music API developer tokens using ES256 algorithm
 - Command-line interface for testing the library